What's the difference between Polymarket and Kalshi?

 Detailed Explanation

-The core difference between Polymarket and Kalshi lies in regulatory design and market philosophy.
-Polymarket is built on blockchain infrastructure and primarily uses stablecoins for trading, allowing it to operate globally and list a wide range of markets quickly, including politics, geopolitics, and cultural events.
-This flexibility enables rapid market creation and broad participation, but it also means the platform operates outside traditional U.S. regulatory frameworks, which affects who can legally access it and how contracts are structured.
+The core difference lies in regulatory design and market philosophy.
+Polymarket is built on blockchain infrastructure and primarily uses stablecoins for trading.
+This allows it to operate globally with fewer jurisdictional constraints, but also places it outside traditional U.S. financial regulation.

 Common Scenarios